Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 ### Basic filtering
 The MediaCapabilities API is the default mechanism used by dash.js to determine device capabilities for track selection.
-It can be disabled by setting the `capabilities.useMediaCapabilitiesApi` setting to ***false***, which makes dash.js to use `isTypeSupported()` from `MediaSource` instead.
+This can be disabled by setting the `streaming.capabilities.useMediaCapabilitiesApi` setting to ***false***, which makes dash.js to utilize `isTypeSupported()` from `MediaSource` instead.

 ### Advanced filtering using MediaCapabilities
 By default, only `@codecs` is used to query the media capabilities of the MediaCapabilities API.

 Audio tracks can also be filtered by matching the AudioChannelConfiguration against the number of audio channels supported by the device.
-This option is disabled by default and can be enabled using the `capabilities.filterAudioChannelConfiguration` setting.
+This option is disabled by default and can be enabled using the `streaming.capabilities.filterAudioChannelConfiguration` setting.

 Other media capabilities can be matched against `EssentialProperty` descriptors (see the next section).

 ### Filtering using `EssentialProperty` descriptors
 By default, dash.js will filter-out AdaptationSets / Representations whose `EssentialProperty` descriptors are not recognized.
-This behavour is controlled by the `capabilities.filterUnsupportedEssentialProperties` setting.
+This behavour is controlled by the `streaming.capabilities.filterUnsupportedEssentialProperties` setting.
 If set to ***false***, all EssentialProperty descriptors are ignored and do not influence track selection.

 Two mechanisms can be used to configure filtering using EssentialProperty descriptors: